Agenda (liturgy): English-language liturgies

 The Church of England adopted the Book of Common Prayer under Edward VI, which, with slight revisions, has been made universally obligatory by acts of uniformity.
 It was used with modifications by the Protestant Episcopal Church of the United States.
 H. M. Mühlenberg prepared a liturgy that was adopted by the Lutheran Synod that he had organized (1748) and approved by the German Lutheran authorities at Halle, whose missionary he was.
 It was based upon those in use in Lüneburg (1643 onward), Calenberg (1569 onward), Brandenburg-Magdeburg (1739 onward), and Saxony (1712 onward).
 The liturgy of the Savoy Lutheran Church of London was the only one, apparently, actually in hand, the others exerting their influence through Mühlenberg's memory Forms for baptism and the marriage ceremony were taken from the Book of Common Prayer of the Church of England.
 In 1795 Kunze published A Hymn and Prayer Book for the use of such Lutheran Churches as use the English Language, which has by successive revisions developed into the present English Church Book.
 In 1806, the New York Ministerium adopted a liturgy modified by Episcopal influence, and in 1818, the Philadelphia ministerium adopted a liturgy in which extemporaneous prayer was allowed as well as freedom in selecting the Scriptures to be read.
 In 1885 after much controversy and conference the General Synod adopted a "Common Service," which was widely accepted by the churches, but was not regarded as obligatory.

 The Dutch Reformed Church in the United States adopted (1771) along with the Belgic Confession, the Heidelberg Catechism, and the Canons of the Synod of Dort, the liturgical forms that were at that time in use in the Netherlands.
-The Nicene and Athanasian creeds are appended to the liturgy, which has undergone little change.
+The Nicene Creed and Athanasian Creed are appended to the liturgy, which has undergone little change.
 The German Reformed Church in the United States seems to have used the Palatinate liturgy, with local modifications.
 In 1841 the Eastern Synod published a liturgy prepared by Lewis Mayer, which, however, failed of general approval.
 A "Provisional Liturgy", prepared by Philip Schaff and others (1857), likewise proved unacceptable.
 The "Order of Worship" was allowed by the General Synod (1866) as was also the "Western Liturgy" (1869).
 The "Directory of Worship" was adopted in 1887.
 A book of liturgical forms, prepared by Henry Van Dyke and others appointed by the General Assembly, for use in Presbyterian Churches, but in no way obligatory, was published in 1906.
 It aroused considerable opposition.